mortonfox/nerdtree-term/README.md

 ## Introduction

-This NERDTree plugin adds a menu item to open the selected folder in Terminal.
+nerdtree\_term is a [NERDTree](https://github.com/scrooloose/nerdtree) plugin
-(i.e. open a shell window and cd to that folder)
+that adds a menu item to open the selected folder in Terminal. (i.e. open a shell window and cd to that folder)

 ## Installation